 Barako Coffee, a part of the Philippines’ culture.
 Credit: Kristiatequila

-Kapeng Barako is a variation of the Liberica species, which is known (when it’s known at all) for its big cherries and unusual flavour.
-Liberica’s a tall tree, reaching up to 17 meters in height, according to the UN Food and Agriculture Organization.
+Kapeng Barako is a variation of the Liberica species which big cherries and unusual flavour.
+It’s tall and can reach up to 17 meters in height, according to the UN Food and Agriculture Organization.
 It’s also a rare species: estimates vary, but even the most generous state that it accounts for less than two percent of commercially produced coffee worldwide.

 As for barako, you’ll find it in small quantities in the Philippines, as well as other Southeast Asian countries like Malaysia.
 It’s recognisable by its aroma of aniseed.